SebastianNeyra/guess_the_number/README.md

 # Guess The Number game

+## First Section
-## The computer will think of a random number from 1 to 20, and the computer will ask you to guess it.
+### The computer will think of a random number from 1 to 20, and the goal is for you to guess what number the computer selected.
 If the guess is too high or too low, the computer will let you know.

-The program uses the random python library.
+## Second Section
+### The computer will try to think of a number you guessed between 1 to 10, and the goal is for the computer to guess the number you selected.
+If the guess is too high or too low, you must let the computer know.